section-engineering-education/engineering-education/async.md

 Asynchronous programming is used a lot for IO, this is because there are many times where you have to wait for something to happen (like reading from a socket) during which no progress can be made.
 This is a perfect moment to hand over control to another future so that it can start to make progress.
-This is why we will be talking about synchronous programming as it relates to IO.
+This is why we will be talking about asynchronous programming as it relates to IO.

 This article will be talking a lot about the implementation of futures in rust. <!-- add more -->
 I chose to talk about rust specifically because rust is a systems-level language meaning that all of the magic with futures is "visible".